Trakton/haskell-game/README.md

 # Flappy Bird

+That's a simple game made in a pure functional programming language.

-To run the games, you must have Cabal installed in your OS.
+To run the game, you must have Cabal installed in your OS.
 You can get it here:

 https://www.haskell.org/cabal/download.html